ICanBoogie/Routing/README.md

 runtime.
 The pattern is required to define a route, and the controller too if no location is defined.
 The following options are available:

-- `class`: If you want or use another class than [Route][].
+- `class`: If the route should be instantiated from a class other than [Route][].
 - `location`: To redirect the route to another location.
 - `via`: If the route needs to respond to one or more HTTP methods.

-Defined options are copied into the [Route][] instance, even customized ones.
-Use this feature if your controller requires additional information about a route.
+The options used to define a route are copied in its instance, even custom ones, which might be useful to provide additional information to a controller.

 The [PatternNotDefined][] exception is thrown if the pattern is not defined, and the [ControllerNotDefined][] exception is thrown if the controller and the location are not defined.